teamGaia/OneDrinkAway/README.md

 An intelligent drink suggestion application for Android created by UW CS students<br />

-User and Developer Documentation can be found at http://www.onedrinkaway.ava4.net/<br />

 Directory Structure<br />
   OneDrinkAway - Main project directory containing all code and resources<br />
   src - stores packages that contain source code<br />